PinkLillies/PinkLillies.github.io/README.md

 ## About me

-<div style="text-align: justify"> I am PinkLillies.
+I am PinkLillies.
 I am trying to get better at programming and I decided to document what I am learning as I go on my github page.
-This way I won't have to continously google things over and over because I forget them!</div>
+This way I won't have to continously google things over and over because I forget them!

 1. HTML